 If you feel fatigue after exercise, you’re not alone.
-In the POTS world, patients can often feel worse after exercise, especially in the early months of an exercise program.
+People with POTS can often feel worse after exercise, especially in the early months of an exercise program.
 Extreme fatigue after exercise is also very common in Chronic Fatigue Syndrome (ME/CFS).
 Until I reached a certain fitness level, I experienced extreme fatigue and other symptoms after almost every workout.
 But I learned some things along my POTS fitness journey to help deal with this fatigue.
 Keep reading to discover how to reduce fatigue after exercise with the tips I use every day.

 This blog post contains affiliate links, and I may earn from qualifying purchases at no extra cost to you.
 Full disclaimer here.